bukola-olasehinde/bukola-olasehinde/README.md

 ## Objective

-My career transition into the tech world has led me to develop a passion for cybersecurity, I am eager to practice my core and transferrable skills specifically aiming to join the penetration testing and ethical hacking team as a Junior Pen tester.
+My career transition into the tech world has led me to develop a passion for cybersecurity, I am eager to practice my core and transferrable skills specifically aiming to be a professional pentester

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project]